 Books I Own

 This is the ultimate guide to known Dinosaur bone configurations and positions based on historical finds.
 Very interesting.

 End of the Megafauna: The Fate of the World’s Hugest, Fiercest, and Strangest Animals by Ross D E MacPheee, Illustrated by Peter Schouten

 A good read but is heavily technical.
-The author references several research papers and makes, in my opinion, an assumption that you know what they had talked about.
-It is an interesting dive into what happened to all of the Megafauna and possible causes for their extinction.
-The art throughout is a good distraction from the heavy text.
+The author references several research papers and makes, in my opinion, an assumption that you know what they talked about.
+Nevertheless, diving into what happened to the Megafauna and the possible causes of their extinction is exciting.
+The art throughout is a good distraction from the rich text.

-There was a great interview with Mr. Hone on the Dinosaur George Podcast that brought his book to my attention.
+A great interview with Mr. Hone on the Dinosaur George Podcast brought his book to my attention.
 Part 1 – Episode #136 and Part 2 – Episode #137 of the Podcast.
 I started to read the book but have not had time to get past the first chapter.
 David Hones Blog.

 The Great Extinctions: What Causes Them and How They Shape Life by Norman MacLeod

-Having started this recently, this is a good balance between a technical and non-technical real.
-The book contains a large number of full-color illustrations and charts, which help drive the point.
+Having started this recently, I know this is a good balance between technical and non-technical books.
+In addition, the book contains many full-color illustrations and charts, which help drive the point.

 Stratigraphic Paleobiology: Understanding the Distribution of Fossil Taxa in Time and Space by Mark E. Patzkowsky and Steven M. Holland

-It’s not enough to just say a creature went extinct at the very last period of time in which you find the last example of that creature.
+It’s not enough to say a creature went extinct at the very last time in which you find the previous example of that creature.
 There is a whole world of considerations to pay attention to.
-These include the geography of the site, weather, and all sorts of environmental factors.
-The authors are an authority in their field and this heavily technical text drives a point more than tells a story.
+These include the site’s geography, weather, and environmental factors.
+The authors are an authority in their field, and this heavily technical text drives a point more than tells a story.